-Synchronous distribution [12, 24, 30, 34]: The evolution engine partitions the population, assigns each partition to an external worker to evaluate, and waits for all the evaluations to return before forming the population for the next generation.
+Synchronous distribution: The evolution engine partitions the population, assigns each partition to an external worker to evaluate, and waits for all the evaluations to return before forming the population for the next generation.
 This method is simple, but it only scales well when the worker clients are machines with similar speed and connectivity; otherwise, time is wasted waiting for the slowest clients to finish their work.
-This approach can also be slow for large populations because there is a high communication overhead for distributing individuals.
+This approach can also be slow for large populations because there is a high communication overhead for distributing individuals [Sudholt(2015), Yang et al.(2019), Raghul and Jeyakumar(2021), Hassani and Treijs(2009)].

-Asynchronous population evaluation [12, 24, 30, 34] starts like the synchronous method, but the engine only waits until a part of the population has been evaluated before generating the next population.
-This method improves efficiency but may lose diversity.
+Asynchronous population evaluation: It starts like the synchronous method, but the engine only waits until a part of the population has been evaluated before generating the next population.
+This method improves efficiency but may lose diversity [Sudholt(2015), Yang et al.(2019), Raghul and Jeyakumar(2021), Hassani and Treijs(2009)].

-Island model [33]: While the above methods rely on the star topology of distribution, the island model applies to a variety of topologies such as a ring or hypercube.
+Island model: While the above methods rely on the star topology of distribution, the island model applies to a variety of topologies, such as a ring or hypercube.
 The evolution engines themselves are distributed, and they migrate good solution candidates between themselves using peer-to-peer connections.
 This method is asynchronous and can generate a lot of diversity at scale.
-On the other hand, decentralization of evolution engines makes harvesting the best candidates difficult, and the peer-to-peer connections may become an overhead, especially when using highly connected topologies on different physical machines.
-Therefore, the island model is most suitable for parallel evolution on a single machine with many cores rather than distributing it over a network of machines.
+On the other hand, the decentralization of evolution engines makes harvesting the best candidates difficult, and the peer-to-peer connections may become an overhead, especially when using highly connected topologies on different physical machines.
+Therefore, the island model is most suitable for parallel evolution on a single machine with many cores rather than distributing it over a network of machines [Whitley et al.(1998)].

-Hub and spoke model [21]: This model also uses the star topology, but the clients (spokes) are full evolution engines.
-They evaluate candidates asynchronously on different partitions of the data and the results are aggregated in a centralized server (hub).
-The main advantage of this method is that it can be easily distributed over a very large network of diverse computing resources.
+Hub and spoke model: This model also uses the star topology, but the clients (spokes) are full evolution engines.
+They evaluate candidates asynchronously on different partitions of the data, and the results are aggregated in a centralized server (hub).
+The main advantage of this method is that it can be easily distributed over a large network of diverse computing resources.
 Also, each client has only one external connection to the hub, and therefore it is possible to add or remove clients in an asynchronous manner.
 On the other hand, the hub may become overwhelmed with a very large number of clients.
-In such a situation, a method of load-balancing can be implemented.
+In such a situation, a method of load-balancing can be implemented [O'Reilly et al.(2013)].

 In sum, the choice of distribution method depends on the specific requirements of the evolutionary algorithm and the computational resources available.
-For many evolutionary computation implementations, the hub-and-spoke model offers the best advantages, and will thus be used for BLADE as well.
+For many evolutionary computation implementations, the hub-and-spoke model offers the best advantages and will thus be used for BLADE as well.